tickBit/Amiga-PlayVideo/README.md

 This program uses `ffmpeg` for Amiga to implement video playing from C programs.

 The program was developed on AmiKit environment.
-On later AmiKit version ffmpeg comes as default and is automatically in the path.
+On later AmiKit versions ffmpeg comes as default and is automatically in the path.
-This version uses ffmpeg to produce a raw video file to RAM Disk.
+`PlayVideo.c` uses ffmpeg to produce a raw video file to RAM Disk.
 Keep that in mind with RAM memory settings.
+The stream version of the program creates small temp file into the disk.

 The C compiler used was VBCC.
 To compile the program use `vc PlayVideo.c -o PlayVideo -fpu=68882` or `vc PlayVideoStream.c -o PlayVideoStream -lamiga -fpu=68882`